johnnywagner/MnMSCC/README.md

 ## Usage
 In the "Generation Controls & Chord Defintions" section of `MnMSCC.py` the below parameters are availible to edit to quickly make changes to what chords the program generates.
 They are all off/on swtiches except `onlyGenXInversion` which can be an integer value, whos "off" position is also 0.
+### Globals
+'addendumPath' below defines the folder name where the files to add to the end of the digipro bank are.
+This folder needs to be in the same folder as the python code.
+These files can be .wav, .syx, or any other audio file type accepted by C6 that has a file extension length of 3 characters (.wav) & can have any naming convention for ordering them, as long as they end in EXACTLY 4 letters/numbers you want them to show up as on the MnM.
+ie: 01tri1.wav" & "01_signaldescription_saw .syx"
+will generate: 'tri1.wav' & 'saw .wav' respectively. notice the space after "saw" on the second one to keep its name 4 characters long.

 ### Generation Controls
 ```
 normalizeChords =